Maternity benefit act "Right to payment" - not able to understand calculation part

 nidhi-shrivastava1

-The salary will be the same which was paid earlier?
-Basic+ HRA+ Other Allowances? or the Maternity Benefit calculation is done on Basic+ HRA and other aloowances not included?
+The salary will be the same as what was paid earlier - Basic + HRA + Other Allowances?
+Or is the Maternity Benefit calculation done on Basic + HRA and other allowances, not included?

 KK!HR

-The test for inclusion in such cases is to include all allowances which is paid irrespective of the employee working or not and exclude those which are directly correlated with the employee's attendance.
+The test for inclusion in such cases is to include all allowances that are paid irrespective of the employee working or not and to exclude those that are directly correlated with the employee's attendance.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute